-Caring for someone in their final days can be daunting and it’s something that many of us will do in our lives.
-But many people aren’t aware that there are services like Marie Curie available to help.
+Caring for someone in their final days can be daunting, but it’s something that many of us will do in our lives.
+However, many people aren’t aware that there are services like Marie Curie available to help.

 Marie Curie is the UK’s leading end-of-life charity.
 They offer care and support to anyone with an illness they’re likely to die from and those close to them.
 This includes Alzheimer’s (and other forms of dementia), motor neurone disease, Parkinson’s, advanced cancer, and heart, liver, kidney, and lung disease.